Vel' d'Hiv roundup

-The roundup was one of several aimed at eradicating the Jewish population in France, both in the occupied zone and in the free zone.
-French President Jacques Chirac apologized in 1995 for the complicit role that French police and civil servants played in the raid.
-In 2017, President Emmanuel Macron more specifically admitted the responsibility of the French State in the roundup and, hence, in the Holocaust.
+In the view of President Charles de Gaulle's administration and the successive French governments, France could not be held accountable for the roundup since the Vichy state was "both illegal and illegitimate".
+President François Mitterrand refused to acknowledge the responsibility of the French state, stating that "Vichy was not the Republic".
+Only in 1995, in contrast with the silence of his predecessors, did President Jacques Chirac apologise for the role of French police and civil servants in the roundup, calling it "the darkest hours that will forever tarnish our history".
+In 2017, President Emmanuel Macron more specifically admitted the responsibility of the French state in the roundup and hence in the Holocaust in France.

-The Vélodrome d'Hiver
+Background

 The Vélodrome d'Hiver was a large indoor sports arena at the corner of the boulevard de Grenelle and rue Nélaton in the 15th arrondissement of Paris, not far from the Eiffel Tower.
 It was built by Henri Desgrange, editor of L'Auto, who later organised the Tour de France, as a velodrome (cycle track) when his original track in the nearby Salle des Machines was listed for demolition in 1909 to improve the view of the Eiffel Tower.
 As well as track cycling, the new building was used for ice hockey, wrestling, boxing, roller-skating, circuses, spectacles and demonstrations.
 In the 1924 Summer Olympics, several events were held there, including foil fencing, boxing, cycling (track), weightlifting, and wrestling.

 The Vel d'Hiv was also the site of political rallies and demonstrations, including a large event attended by Xavier Vallat, Philippe Henriot, Leon Daudet and other notable antisemites when Charles Maurras was released from prison.
-In 1939 Jewish refugees were interned there before being sent to camps in the Paris region and in 1940 it was used as a internment center for foreign women, an event that served as a precedent for its selection as internment location.
+In 1939 Jewish refugees were interned there before being sent to camps in the Paris region and in 1940 it was used as an internment center for foreign women, an event that served as a precedent for its selection as internment location.

-Precursors

 The "Vel' d'Hiv' Roundup" was not the first roundup of this sort in France during World War II.
 In what is known as the green ticket roundup (rafle du billet vert), 3,747 Jewish men were arrested on 14 May 1941, after 6,694 foreign Jews living in France received a summons in the mail (delivered on a green ticket) to a status review (examen de situation).
 The summons was a trap: those who honoured their summons were arrested and taken by bus the same day to the Gare d'Austerlitz, then shipped in four special trains to two camps at Pithiviers and Beaune-La-Rolande in the Loiret department.
 Women, children, and more men followed in July 1942.